-More and more learning materials are being released under Creative Commons licenses, which allow them to be shared, used, and remixed freely, both online and offline.
+More and more learning materials are being released under Creative Commons licenses, which allow them to be shared, used, and remixed freely.

-Every person, community, or country knows its own needs and values best, and our role is to collaborate in supporting self-fulfilment, not to dictate solutions.
-We want to create tools to allow people to learn, teach, create, and share on their own terms.
+Every person, community, or country knows its own needs and values best.
+Our role is to collaborate in supporting self-fulfilment, not to dictate solutions.
+We strive to create tools to allow people to learn, teach, create, and share on their own terms.

-Our tools aim to support diverse user needs, in both classrooms and informal learning environments.
-We work with our partners to understand and support the needs of contexts that range from orphanages, to schools, to prisons, to refugee camps, to homes.
+Our tools aim to support diverse user needs in a variety of contexts.
+We work with our partners to understand and support the needs of orphanages, schools, correctional facilities, refugee camps, and homes.